 Level 2 Snow Emergency

 Meetings and events are cancelled.
-Notification for variance from this policy will be the responsibility of each group’s facility liaison.
 Regularly scheduled worship services will be cancelled if, the Level 2 is expected to be effect from 9:30a-11:30a.

 Level 1 Snow Emergency

 St. Paul's facilities are normally NOT cancelled.
-It is the responsibility of each group’s facility liaison to make notification for variances from this policy.
 Regularly-scheduled worship services will be offered.
-All are encouraged to exercise caution and “common sense” in determining whether and when to venture out onto roads.
+All are encouraged to exercise caution and “common sense”.
 Personal safety – your own and others’ – is most important.